blitz-js/drafts/TUTORIAL.md

 Open up `db/schema.prisma`.
 It’s a configuration file which our default database engine Prisma uses.

 By default, the apps is created with SQLite.
 If you’re new to databases, or you’re just interested in trying Blitz, this is the easiest choice.
-Not that when starting your first project, you may want to use a more scalable database like PostgreSQL, to avoid the pains of switching your database down the road.
+Note that when starting your first project, you may want to use a more scalable database like PostgreSQL, to avoid the pains of switching your database down the road.

 ## Creating models